About Blog Contact Programs

 This doesn't mean education is worthless.
 A basic course can teach you useful tools and help you avoid obvious mistakes.
 But it's like learning to drive in a parking lot versus actually driving in traffic.
 The real learning happens when you're dealing with actual people with actual problems.

 The coaching industry loves its credentials because they make everything seem more legitimate and professional.
 But legitimacy and effectiveness are not the same thing.
-Medicine needs strict credentialing because you can kill someone if you mess up.
-But in coaching, the worst that happens is you waste someone's time and money.
+According to the International Coaching Federation, the coaching industry has grown rapidly, but credential requirements vary wildly, and outcomes depend far more on the coach-client relationship than on certifications.

 The Human Element